primera7790/Trading_assistant/README.md

 - gui(old version): &nbsp; `tkinter` .

 ### About program
+&nbsp; &nbsp; __Program objective:__ &nbsp; reduction of psychological burden on a trader during cryptocurrency trading.<br>
- The task of the program - reduction of the psychological burden, by mathematically reasonable regulation of volumes and exclusion of unreasonable risk, if necessary - restriction of trade.
-Also, an important aspect - isolation of the trader from the information on the intermediate financial result that allows to concentrate on the deal, not on the balance state.
+  &nbsp; &nbsp; __Method of achievement:__ &nbsp; mathematically justified regulation of transaction volumes and exclusion of unreasonable risk.
+If necessary - limitation of trading.<br>
+  &nbsp; &nbsp; __Advantages of using it:__ &nbsp; the trader is isolated from information about the intermediate financial result, which allows him not to think about the state of the balance, but to concentrate on the deal.

 ## !!
 IMPORTANT NOTICE
 ### Support of the project is terminated due to the termination of Binance exchange in the Russian Federation.
 The project is for review only.